goburdhunz/project-03/README.md

 ![alt text](https://i.imgur.com/3y1qWdQ.png "Presentation slides")
 ![alt text](https://i.imgur.com/AssJ1Fg.png "Presentation slides")

+---

 ## Unsolved problems or Major hurdle

 - The main problem was time - I was ill for 3 days during the main project week which meant my team was down by one person so in the end, we implemented less than we had originally wanted.
 - Another issue was not agreeing beforehand what we wanted the website styling to look like, so it was left a bit late in the week.

+---

+## Wins

+- Building a full-stack app in 7 days!
+- Working as a team with others on Github and working through problems together
+- Understanding React and Node that much more.
+- Used NPM packages more and learnt how powerful and convenient they can be

-## Learnings
+## Key Learnings

-- Working as a team on a group project using github and git branches
+- Working as a team on a group project using github and git branches - this is a key component of working a software development team and it was great practice to manage the development process all on Github.
-- Managing work and tickets using Trello
-- Practice with React and Node.js/Express.js
-- Mongoose Models
+- Managing work and tickets using Trello - I was used to working with Jira and managing work with tickets so it made sense to use the same system on Trello - However, the process only works when people use the tickets as they should be used - to let others know what they are working on and their progress - this needs to be a uniformed approach, otherwise the management system does not work.
+- React and Node.js/Express.js - Building a full-stack app with React and Node felt like a culmination of everything we had been working on for he past couple of weeks.
+I persoanlly really enjoyed Node - it seemed very accessible and simple to get started with.
+- MongoDB/NOSQL / Mongoose Models - Also really enjoyed MongoDB - it felt and looked like JSON which is what we use all the time.
+This made it easier to work with and to understand.
+Also, the Mongoose ORM layer really helped to show how the backend communicates with the database and how simple it really can be.
-- Embedded / referenced data within the models
+- Embedded / referenced data within the models - Simple compared to SQL and Mongoose really made it very readable.